-Hue shifts introduced by the application of nonlinear channel-independent transformations were studied using a chroma series for eight color patches from the MacBeth Color Checker.
-These patches included red, yellow, green, cyan, blue, magenta, light flesh and dark flesh.
+Hue shifts introduced by the application of nonlinear transformations were studied using a chroma series for eight color patches from the Macbeth Color CheckerTM.
+These patches included red, yellow, green, cyan, blue, magenta, light flesh, and dark flesh.
 Hue shifts in flesh tones and yellows, particularly in the direction of green, are considered to be the most objectionable.
 These hue shifts are most strongly affected by the location of the blue primary.
 Other colors that were considered to be particularly important during the optimization process were blues and reds.

 There is a tradeoff between the color gamut of the primaries, quantization artifacts, and the extent of the hue shifts that occur during rendering.
-If the primaries are moved out so as to increase the color gamut, quantization artifacts will increase, and the hue shifts introduced during the application of a nonlinear transformation generally will decrease.
-This results from the fact that the RGB values in real images will be distributed over a smaller range, thereby reducing the impact of nonlinear transformations.
-If the color gamut is decreased by moving the primaries closer together quantization artifacts diminish, but hue shifts are generally larger and color gamut is sacrificed.
+If the primaries are moved out to increase the color gamut, quantization artifacts will increase, and the hue shifts introduced during the application of a nonlinear transformation generally will decrease.
+This results from the fact that the RGB values will be clustered over a smaller range, thereby reducing the impact of nonlinear transformations.
+If the color gamut is decreased by moving the primaries closer together, quantization artifacts diminish but hue shifts are generally larger and color gamut is sacrificed.

 Finally, a basic requirement for any commercially useful color encoding is that it be compatible with typical commercial imaging workflows.
 In many cases, Adobe Photoshop software is an important component in such imaging chains.
-Conveniently, starting with version 5.0, Adobe Photoshop software has incorporated the concept of a "working color space" that is different from the monitor preview color space.
-This is very consistent with the notion of storing/manipulating images in a wide-RGB color space.
-Adobe Photoshop V5.0 software places a constraint on the definition of valid working color spaces that will require the primaries to have all positive x-yz chromaticity values.
+Conveniently, the latest version of Adobe Photoshop software has incorporated the concept of a "working color space," which is different from the monitor preview color space.
+This is very consistent with the notion of storing/manipulating images in a "big RGB" color space.
+Adobe has placed a constraint on the definition of valid working color spaces that requires the primaries to have all positive x-y-z chromaticity values.
 This condition is satisfied for the ROMM RGB primaries.
-For more information about using ROMM RGB as an Adobe Photoshop working space, see the white paper posted at www.kodak.com (search on "ROMM").
-Because Photoshop software operates within a rendered-image paradigm, it is generally inappropriate to use RIMM RGB as a Photoshop working color space.
+(Since the Photoshop software operates within a rendered-image paradigm, it is inappropriate to use RIMM RGB as a Photoshop software working color space.)

 During the selection of the RIMM/ROMM RGB primaries, an extensive optimization process was used to determine the best overall solution to satisfy all of these criteria.
-The hue shifts associated with the selected RIMM/ROMM RGB primaries are shown in Fig. 3(a).
-This plot shows a series of line segments connecting a, b^ values before and after a nonlinear tone scale was applied to a chroma series in each of the eight color directions.
+The hue shifts associated with the selected RIMM/ROMM RGB primaries are shown in Fig. 3.
+This plot shows a series of line segments connecting the a\, b\ values before and after a nonlinear tone scale was applied to a chroma series in each of the eight color directions.
 It can be seen that only relatively small hue shifts are introduced for the highest chroma colors in the blue and cyan directions, and the hue shifts elsewhere are virtually negligible.
-The corresponding hue shifts associated with an alternate set of wide-RGB primaries are shown in Fig. 3(b).
-It can be seen that the hue shifts for these primaries are significantly larger than those of the RIMM/ROMM RGB primaries in almost every color region.
+Overall, these hue shifts are very small compared to those associated with many other sets of primaries.